nonfx/terrarium/readme.md

    make install
    ```
 > [!IMPORTANT]
-> make sure you have go version 1.20 or above if not try this link to download https://go.dev/dl/
+> Make sure you have go version 1.20 or above if not try this link to download https://go.dev/dl/